The Haymarket

 Images are sourced from Wikimedia Commons and believed to be in the public domain or used under fair use for educational commentary.
 Historical photos (pre-1927) are in the public domain.
 If you are the copyright holder of any image and wish it removed, please contact us.

-NYC's most notorious concert saloon and dance hall — a three-story den of gambling, boxing, dancing, and 'ladies of the night' in the heart of the Tenderloin.
-In Season 3 Episode 5 ('A Different World'), Larry Russell drags Jack Trotter here under the pretense of a bachelor dinner at Delmonico's.
-Inside, Larry spots Maud Beaton — Oscar's ex who swindled him — working the floor.
-She denies being herself.
-Marian later discovers the deception, triggering serious drama.
-Director Deborah Kampmeier described the set as featuring women boxers, bearded ladies, gambling, and dancing.
+In Season 3 Episode 5 ("A Different World"), Larry Russell drags Jack Trotter to The Haymarket under the pretense of a bachelor dinner at Delmonico's.
+Inside, Larry spots Maud Beaton — Oscar van Rhijn's ex who swindled him — working the floor.
+She denies being herself, and Marian later discovers the deception, triggering serious drama.
+Director Deborah Kampmeier built the set with women boxers, bearded ladies, gambling tables, and dancing — a vivid distillation of the real Haymarket's anything-goes character.

 Exact historical address well-documented: 66 West 30th Street at Sixth Avenue.
 Operated c.1872–1911 in the Tenderloin district.